 Toilet Facilities and Footpaths

-The main toilet block has been refurbished to improve accessibility and the overall aesthetics of the building's exterior.
+Toilet blocks across the site have been refurbished to improve accessibility and the overall aesthetics of the buildings' exteriors.

 Footpath resurfacing and levelling has been completed in key locations of the All-Access Pathway Loop and around the Lily Pond, improving path accessibility for visitors.

-Planning for improvements to the Welcome Point near the Main Gates is ongoing.
-Watch this space for updates and more development announcements.
+Significant improvements to the Conservatory are planned for 2026.
+Watch this space for updates and further announcements.